Eventual-Inc/Daft/docs/source/user_guide/poweruser/partitioning.rst

 How is my data partitioned?
 ---------------------------

 Daft will automatically use certain heuristics to determine the number of partitions for you when you create a DataFrame.
-When reading data from files (e.g. Parquet, CSV or JSON), each file is by default one partition on its own, but Daft will also perform splitting of partitions (for files that are egregiously large) and coalescing of partitions (for small files) to improve the sizing and number of partitions in your system.
+When reading data from files (e.g. Parquet, CSV or JSON), Daft will group small files/split large files appropriately into nicely-sized partitions based on their estimated in-memory data sizes.

 To interrogate the partitioning of your current DataFrame, you may use the :meth:`df.explain(show_all=True) <daft.DataFrame.explain>` method.
 Here is an example output from a simple
 ``df = daft.read_parquet(...)`` call on a fairly large number of Parquet files.